-he MATCH function in Excel allows you to quickly locate for a specified item in range of cells, and then returns the relative position of that item in the range.
+Match function found in Lookup and reference category in Excel.
+This function allows you to quickly locate for a specified item in range of cells, and then returns the relative position of that item in the range.
 Match Excel Function is used to returns the relative position of an item in the given array or range of cells that match a specific value in specific order.
-You can easily use match function to get the result either in vertical or horizontal lookup array.
+You can easily use this function to get the result either in vertical or horizontal lookup array.

 MATCH (lookup value, lookup array, [match_type] )